-Steroid shots for allergies use long-acting corticosteroids to reduce inflammation in the body.
-This decreases, and sometimes eliminates, the symptoms of allergies.
+Steroid shots for allergies use long-acting corticosteroids to reduce inflammation in a person’s body.
+This decreases, and sometimes eliminates, allergy symptoms.
+Like all drugs, steroid shots may cause side effects.

 A health professional can inject the steroid directly into a person’s nose, or they can inject it into the muscle to ease the systemic symptoms of allergies.